w4jbm/Python-Programs/README.md

 ## popbyzip

-This directory contains a program that plots a "heat map" of population by county.
+This directory contains a program that plots a "heat map" of population by zip code.
 It started with code by James Triveri found here:

 http://www.jtrive.com/visualizing-population-density-by-zip-code-with-basemap.html